claudiajs/example-projects/graphql-example/README.md

 ## Transpile ES2015 to ES5

 The implementation in this example is written in ES2015 under the `src` folder.
 It is transpiled to ES5 during `npm create` and `npm deploy` via Babel.
+See the `npm run tranpile` target at package.json.

+> babel --presets es2015 --plugins add-module-exports src --out-dir .